Maruthanad Elavarasee: Plot

-A king has two wives, one of who is Chithra.
+A king has two wives, one of them being Chithra.
 The minister Dhurjeyan's sister is the younger queen.
 The two become pregnant and Dhurjeyan persuades the king to believe that the older queen had poisoned the younger queen out of sheer jealousy which the king tends to believe, but does not take any action.
 Dhurjeyan tries to kill the younger queen but she is saved by a courtier whom Dhurjeyan kills.
 The younger queen escapes many trials and gives birth to a son named Kandeeban.
 He grows up and meets a young woman Rani and her friend and falls in love unaware that she is a princess.
 Their love grows and when he discovers that she is a princess, he begins to distance himself from her.
 After many trials, the couple reunites.